AVSystem/Anjay-zephyr-client/ei_demo/README.md

 west update
 ```

-You can now compile the project for Thingy:91 using `west build -b thingy91_nrf9160ns` in `ei_demo` directory.
+You can now compile the project for Thingy:91 using `west build -b thingy91_nrf9160_ns` in `ei_demo` directory.

+## Flashing the target

+After successful build you can flash the target using `west flash`.

 ## Connecting to the LwM2M Server